opensearch-project/opensearch-build/docs/Releasing-the-Distribution.md

 ### Release Checklist

-Please update the checklist either in the release issue body or as a new comment to the release issue.
-By following and updating the release checklist, we can ensure the success of the release.
-Sample release checklist for [2.9.0 release](https://github.com/opensearch-project/opensearch-build/issues/3616#issuecomment-1646312725).
+Please update the checklist by updating the release issue body.
+By following and updating the release checklist, we can ensure the success of the release without any misses.

 ## Post Release